edamame-course/Amplicon_Analysis/final/QIIME1.md

 ***

 ## Overarching Goal
-* This tutorial will contribute towards an understanding of **microbial amplicon analysis**
+* This tutorial will contribute towards an understanding of **microbial amplicon analysis**.
+We will take raw microbial amplicon sequence data through a workflow that filters, clusters, and infers taxonomy for each of about 50 samples.

 ## Learning Objectives
 * Install auxillary software on the QIIME EC2 image
 * Subsample a large amplicon dataset for workflow development and tutorial testing
-* Assemble paired-end reads
+* Overlap paired-end reads
 * Execute a shell script to automate a process
 * Explore input and output files for QIIME workflows and scripts
 * Understand the structure and components of a good mapping file